 |6:00 pm - 6:30 pm||Closing Remarks||Latham Ballroom B|

 Abstract Submission Guidelines

 Abstracts will appear in a digital abstract booklet that will be available on Research Day; they will not be published publicly online.
 Guidelines for abstract formatting are available here; abstracts that are not formatted according to the guidelines will not be accepted.
 They should be e-mailed to Valerie Sutherland (email@example.com); breakout session presentation abstracts are due by NOON on Friday, January 12, 2018, and poster abstracts are due by 5:00 p.m. on Monday, January 15, 2018.
-Please make sure that in addition to emailing your abstract that you also register for the event.
-The deadline for registration for attendees who are not presenting is Friday, January 19, 2018.
+The deadline for registration for attendees who are not presenting is Friday, January 19, 2018. (registration is now closed)